Manith-2001/logseq.nvim/README.md

 no file is created until you add content and `:w`).

 Scope: file graphs (`pages/*.md`, `journals/*.md`) only.
-Logseq DB graphs (`*.sqlite`), block refs, queries, and toggling task states are out of scope (read-only TODO lists are built in, see below).
+Logseq DB graphs (`*.sqlite`), block refs, and queries are out of scope.
+TODO lists are read-only except single-line state cycling (`:LogseqCycleTodo`, one line at a time — no multi-line cycling, no timestamps/LOGBOOK).

 Several file graphs are supported: point `graphs_dirs` at parent directories and switch between the discovered graphs with